TAU-VAILab/SemRayLoc/README.md

    - This will create a `processed` folder with the required structure.

 3. **Resize Images**
-   - Resize all images to the required input size:
+   - Resize all images to the required input size (360x640) to match prior work:
      ```bash
      python data_utils/resize_images.py
      ```